miohtama/Krusovice/dataformat.rst

 Settings::

         {
-                //  Where we start to sync with rhytm data musicStartTime : 0,
+                //  Where we start to sync with rhythm data musicStartTime : 0,

                 transitionIn : {